PoisotLab/ms_metaweb_transfer/manuscript.md

 particular seems to be very sensitive to human arrival [@Pires2015PleMeg].
 In short, there is well-substantiated support for the idea that human footprint affects more than the risk of species extinction [@Marco2018ChaHum], and can lead to changes in interaction structure.
-Yet, owing to the inherit plasticity of interactions, there have been documented instances of food webs undergoing rapid collapse/recovery cycles over short periods of time [@Pedersen2017SigCol].
+Yet, owing to the inherent plasticity of interactions, there have been documented instances of food webs undergoing rapid collapse/recovery cycles over short periods of time [@Pedersen2017SigCol].
 The embedding of a network, in a sense, embeds its macro-evolutionary history,